 With some caution in mind Thailand is a wonderful tourist destination.
 Read up on your embassy website, tell close family or friends where you will be, never think you can get some super special deal and check Phil's tips.
 With care in mind you can be quite safe. over 6 years ago

 i was thinking to travel with my boyfriend Malaysia and arrive at the border with Thailand,passing through the peninsula and heading north to Bangkok.
 From what you say here, now i'm scared to do that and thinking to change my trip.
 Is not safe at all travel the south by bus or train to heading north?!?!
 Thank you.
-Mary about 5 years ago
+Mary over 5 years ago